Anti-appeasement steles: History

-In 1882 Japan invaded Korea and Daewongun was kidnapped by the Qing dynasty.
+In 1882, Japan invaded Korea and Yi Ha-eung was kidnapped by the Qing dynasty.
 Most of the stelae were demolished at the request of the Japanese government.
-In Seoul one was buried near Bosingak Pavilion in Jongno on September 26, 1882.
-It was discovered in June 1915 when Bosingak was relocated and displayed in a gallery west of Geunjeongjeon Hall in Gyeongbokgung Palace.
+In Seoul, one was buried near the Bosingak Pavilion in Jongno on 26 September 1882.
+The stele was rediscovered in June 1915 when the pavilion was relocated and displayed in a gallery west of Geunjeongjeon Hall in Gyeongbokgung Palace.

 Stelae remain in about 30 locations.

 Content

 The following words are written on the stele as an order: